zhngstl/MetroParisMemory/README.md

 ### Typos and Levenshtein Distance

-For an added challenge, the game handles typos using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The game handles typos using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 This feature allows players to have a more forgiving experience, especially when dealing with variations or minor errors in station names.

-## Conclusion

-The Paris Metro Station Game is a delightful blend of exploration and knowledge-testing within the city of Paris.
-Whether you're a local resident or a virtual traveler, this game offers a unique way to engage with the iconic Parisian metro system.
-Install the game, start exploring, and see how well you know the metro stations of the City of Lights.
-Happy gaming!